hellosatish/microservice-patterns/centralized-swagger-docs/README.md

 ##  This repositry contain below projects

 * **central-docs-eureka-server:** Service registry powered by Netflix Eureka
 * **employee-application** and **person-application:** REST applications with Swagger-UI enabled.
-You can follow [this article] (https://dzone.com/articles/monitoring-using-spring-boot-2-prometheus-amp-graf)for a step-by-step guide.
+You can follow [this article] (https://dzone.com/articles/monitoring-using-spring-boot-2-prometheus-amp-graf) for a step-by-step guide.
 * **documentation-service:** Spring Boot-based REST application consolidating all the Swagger JSON and offering it in a single endpoint.
 Please note that this component can be part of a gateway or the registry itself, but I have chosen to keep it separate.
 The final documentation shall be available at http://localhost:9093/swagger-ui.html.